 - Improve reading or math skills

-- Read to their children and help them with their schoolwork
+- Read to and help their children with schoolwork

-To complement our foundational programs, YCLC hosts presentations that facilitate health, workplace and financial literacies.
-Presentations may include Credit Reports and Scores, A Balanced Budget, and Nutrition.
-Workplace presentations are offered by members of the community who have expertise in areas of employment such as: manufacturing, robotics, health care, construction and service industries.
-These extra presentations help advance the knowledge and skills necessary to gain employment, access health and wellness information, and achieve self-sufficiency.
+To complement the foundational programs, YCLC hosts presentations that facilitate health, workplace, digital and financial, literacy skills.
+Presentations may include topics like: Credit Reports and Scores, A Balanced Budget, and Nutrition.
+Workplace presentations are offered by members of the community who have expertise in areas of employment such as: manufacturing, robotics, healthcare, construction and service industries.
+These presentations help advance the knowledge and skills necessary to gain employment, access health and wellness information, and achieve self-sufficiency.